Billy Elliot – the musical at the Victoria Palace Theatre

 Nearest Tube: Victoria on the Victoria Line

-Billy Elliot – The Musical is at the Victoria Palace Theatre in the Victoria area of London, just behind Buckingham Palace and away from the main theatreland area surrounding Soho and Covent Garden.
-Consequently there is a great range of hotel – especially 4 star hotels – with some great prices.
+Billy Elliot is showing at the Victoria Palace Theatre in the Victoria area of London, just behind Buckingham Palace.
+It is away from the main theatreland area surrounding Soho and Covent Garden.
+Consequently there is a great range of hotels – especially 4 star hotels – with some great prices for Billy Elliot Theatre Breaks.

-If you are watching the pennies and the Rubens prices seem a bit daunting.
-You can also get good deals at the Hesperia and Grange Rochester Hotels which are nearby.
+If you are watching the pennies you can also get good deals at the Thistle Westminster which is nearby.

-The Victoria Park Plaza is just across the road too and is a very modern 4 star hotel with massive public areas and is well worth considering.
+The Victoria Park Plaza is just across the road too and is a very modern 4 star hotel which is well worth considering.

 If you don’t mind a short tube journey look at the hotels in Kensington and Knightsbridge too: a little further out, they can offer considerable savings on theatreland hotels.